WHERE BUZZARDS ROOST

 It could be that the return of the buzzards at the same place and time each year is observed as one of nature’s curious phenomenons, or it could be that they signal that spring is just around the corner, or it might be that the generally misunderstood turkey vulture is rightly a praiseworthy bird.

 Buzzards are nature’s sanitizing agents.
-They come back to the Hinckley area after winter’s decomposition period and clean the place up like nothing, or no one else can possibly do.
-Not that Hinckley needs cleansing more than other locales, and the buzzards do work other geography, but you can be assured that at least during the summer months there is nothing rotten in Hinckley.
+After winter’s decomposition period, they return to the Hinckley area and clean it up like nothing or no one else can do.
+Not that Hinckley needs cleansing more than other locales, and the buzzards do work other geographies, but you can be assured that, at least during the summer months, there is nothing rotten in Hinckley.

 Every March 15, like clockwork, the buzzards return to Hinckley after their winter vacations.
 It must be instinctive since it’s inconceivable that buzzards can think or make logical deductions—and it started so long ago that none of these birds can remember the initial invitation.

-Nearly two centuries ago a large northern Ohio landowner—a judge form Massachusetts named Hinckley, arranged a roundup of predators that were plundering domestic animals and crops.
+Nearly two centuries ago, a large northern Ohio landowner—a judge from Massachusetts named Hinckley, arranged a roundup of predators that were plundering domestic animals and crops.
 It’s known as “The Great Hinckley Hunt of 1818.”
 The judge and dozens of his friends (some say hundreds) encircled his acreage and converged toward the center firing their weapons as they went, driving all the wildlife into a confined space, then killing everything.
-They took what they wanted for food and left remaining carcasses over winter.
-When the buzzards arrived in the spring the feast apparently was so overwhelming that the event was imprinted on the inherent part of their brains, because they’ve come back every year since.
+They took what they wanted for food and left the remaining carcasses over winter.
+When the buzzards arrived in the spring, the feast apparently was so overwhelming that the event was imprinted on the inherent part of their brains because they’ve come back every year since.

 It’s odd, in a way, since this has been happening for so long, that the people of Hinckley have been commemorating the event only since 1957.
-It was brought to light by a reporter from the Cleveland Press, who a month ahead of time announced the mostly unheard of yearly occurrence.
-When March 15 arrived the people of Hinckley were surprised by the unexpected attention of naturalists, ornithologists, other reporters, and thousands of spectators who would have gleefully chided an inaccurate prediction.
-But again the buzzards landed right on schedule.
-That’s when several prominent citizens along with the Chamber of Commerce decided that thereafter the Sunday on or immediately following March 15 would be designated Buzzard Sunday—a “blow out” to observe all the varied implications of their feathered guests.
+It was brought to light by a reporter from the Cleveland Press, who announced the mostly unheard-of yearly occurrence a month ahead of time.
+When March 15 arrived, the people of Hinckley were surprised by the unexpected attention of naturalists, ornithologists, other reporters, and thousands of spectators who would have gleefully chided an inaccurate prediction.
+But again, the buzzards landed right on schedule.
+That’s when several prominent citizens, along with the Chamber of Commerce, decided that the Sunday on or immediately following March 15 would be designated Buzzard Sunday—a “blowout” to observe all the varied implications of their feathered guests.
 This year the 15th falls on a Sunday, so that is the day of celebration for which thousands of people are expected.

-From 7 a.m. to 4 p.m. there will be a pancake and sausage breakfast at the Hinckley Elementary School accompanied by arts and crafts shows.
+From 7 a.m. to 4 p.m., there will be a pancake and sausage breakfast at the Hinckley Elementary School, accompanied by arts and crafts shows.
 The chief naturalist Robert Hinkle will be the official “Buzzard Spotter” broadcasting the first coming.
-For those wanting a closer look, there is a driving tour of the roost area through the park.
+There is a driving tour of the roost area through the park for those wanting a closer look.